ngageoint/sarpy/README.md

 If this documentation is inaccessible, it can be built locally after checking out this repository using sphinx via the command `python setup.py build_sphinx`.
-This depends on python packages `sphinx` and `sphinxcontrib-napoleon`.
+This depends on python package `sphinx`.

 Origins
 -------